ConceptualCode/image-classifier/reports/Report.md

 ### 2. **Hyperparameter Optimization**

 To fine-tune the model, we used **Optuna**, an optimization library, to automatically search for optimal hyperparameters.
-Specifically, we searched for:
+Specifically, I searched for:
 - **Learning Rate**: Experimented with a range to find an optimal value.
 - **Dropout Rate**: Adjusted the dropout rate in the fully connected layers to prevent overfitting.
 - **Batch Size**: Tried multiple batch sizes to find a balance between training stability and computational efficiency.